Baked White Fish with Everything Bagel Crust

 Oh, there are so many!
 Cod, grouper, halibut, haddock, sea bass, orange roughy, sole, flounder, tilapia, ono, pollack, just to name a few.

 My favorites are sea bass, ono, and grouper.
 Yet most fresh white fish are light flaky and do not have a fishy flavor.
 The fishiness comes from sitting around for days in the market.
 So be sure to buy fish as fresh as possible.

 That all depends on the thickness of your fish fillets.
 Generally speaking, thin fillets should cook for 10 minutes, while thicker fillets cook for 15+ minutes.
 Both at 400 degrees F.

 When fish is perfectly cooked, it looks slightly puffed, moist, and even weepy.
 It might also have a crack or two in the crust.
-If it looks dry it is over cooked.
+However, if it looks dry it is overcooked.

 Yes!
 Especially if you use a healthy crust or sauce.
 Fish is full of vitamins, nutrients, and healthy fats.